Nahla311/Team-B/README.md

 ## SECTION 4: MODEL BUILDING
 ### PRE PROCESSING:
-standard scaling, one hot encoding, label encoding were imposed to build a good predicting model
+Standard scaling, one hot encoding, label encoding were imposed to build a good predicting model

-target variable for the classification model was created using this function converting loan status(target variable) to binary category by adding an another column Status:
+Target variable for the classification model was created using this function converting loan status(target variable) to binary category by adding an another column Status:
 - def tgt_binary(df):
     - df["Loan_Status"] = df["ClosedDate"].apply(lambda x: 1 if pd.isnull(x) else 0)